The Great Benefits Of Restricted Stock And RSUs

 Senior executives who are corporate insiders, and all directors, need to make Section 16 filings (Form 4 and/or Form 5) upon the grant of time-vesting restricted stock.
 Check with your corporate secretary or general counsel's office for the filing rules of restricted stock that vests only upon the meeting of performance hurdles.
 The SEC rules that enhanced disclosure of executive compensation (adopted in 2006) require more detailed proxy reporting for restricted stock and RSU grants than prior regulations did.
 Details appear under Stock Awards in the proxy tables (and footnotes) for: Summary Compensation; Grants of Plan-Based Awards; Outstanding Equity Awards at the Fiscal Year-End; and Stock Option Exercises and Stock Vested.

 If you may be in possession of "material nonpublic information" about your company, you will also want to consider setting up a Rule 10b5-1 trading plan for selling shares after they become vested.

 Restricted stock is no longer maligned as merely "pay for a pulse," particularly as companies add performance features that trigger grant or vesting.
 Although experts predict that stock options will continue as the primary long-term incentive award to attract, motivate, and retain key employees and executives, the role of RSUs in particular is growing.
 Surveys show that it is the primary replacement for stock options.
 Appreciating its benefits and understanding the details of related tax and financial planning will help you maximize its value.

-Richard Friedman is the Vice President of the Benefits & Compensation Group at The Ayco Company, a leading provider of financial-planning services for executives at public companies.
+Before his retirement, Richard Friedman was the Vice President of the Benefits & Compensation Group at The Ayco Company, a leading provider of financial-planning services for executives at public companies.
 This article was published solely for its content and quality.
 Neither the author nor his firm compensated us in exchange for its publication.